Weekly EMEA Base Oil Price Report

 Back to normal for base oil business, although sources and contacts around Europe have almost all voiced a boost for purchasing new quantities of Group I base oils, even against a backdrop of an undercurrent to move to Group II.
 Companies across Europe are looking to build, consolidate and even expand trade in existing and new markets.
 This requires new purchases of base oils to put the blending lines into action.

+The start of the year around Europe has seen adverse weather conditions, restricting the movement of base oils and additives from production hubs in the main markets.
 Snowfalls have caused havoc for transportation with trucks and trains experiencing blocked roads and rail lines.
-Horrendous conditions were brought by a ‘super storm’ in the form of ‘Goretti’ with winds recorded at excess of 150kph across northern France and parts of the the United Kingdom.
+Horrendous conditions were brought by a super storm in the form of Goretti, with winds recorded at excess of 150 kilometers per hour across northern France and parts of the the United Kingdom.

 Group I prices remain under pressure with large quantities of inventory having built over the holiday period at refinery storage points.
-Lower prices are emerging but it will probably take a couple of weeks to see where prices eventually settle.
+Lower prices are emerging, but it will probably take a couple weeks to see where prices eventually settle.
 Suppliers have updated availabilities and price offers for January, February and March.

 Bright stock remains tight, but prices are indicated lower by around $25/t-$40/t.
 Bright stock maintains a healthy premium over solvent neutral prices.
 Otherwise Group I prices in Europe are unchanged this week.